gapdays/gap-jupyter-days2018/program.md

 * Create a Binder-Ready GAP Docker image that people can use for their Binder repositories
 * Create a webpage for collecting GAP-Jupyter notebooks
 * Try installing the GAP-Jupyter kernel on CoCalc and Nicolas Cloud
-* Fix remainig big issues in the GAP-Juptyer kernel:
+* Fix remainig big issues in the GAP-Juptyer kernel, make a release and deposit with GAP for 4.9.2:
     * Syntax error and Warning display
     * error handling (break loop?)
     * Info messages